-China has granted approval to 128 video games in October 2024 for domestic release, which includes both Chinese and foreign titles.
+China granted approval to 128 video games in October 2024 for domestic release, which includes both Chinese and foreign titles.

 The National Press and Publication Administration (NPPA), responsible for licensing video games in China, announced the approval of 113 local games and 15 imported ones, as reported by the South China Morning Post.